lascon-repo/LASCON-VIII/software installation instructions/Software Requirements.md

 In your brownser, download the Anaconda installer for Linux (choose the 3.* version): https://www.anaconda.com/distribution/#download-section

-Open a terminal in the same folder where you saved the installer and enter the following to install Anaconda for Python 3.7:
+Open a terminal in the same folder where you saved the installer and enter the following to install Anaconda for Python:
 ```
 bash Anaconda3-2019.10-Linux-x86_64.sh
 ```